Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

        (after some time)
        # echo pid > /sys/fs/cgroup/network/<orig_class>/tasks

-Without this ability, the administrator would have to split the cgroup into multiple separate ones and then associate the new cgroups with the new resource classes.
+Without this ability, the woke administrator would have to split the woke cgroup into multiple separate ones and then associate the woke new cgroups with the new resource classes.